mechitall/AgentStage/README.md

 A modular, chat-based AI theater platform where players interact with AI-powered agents in immersive scenarios.
 The first mode, "The Oval Office", puts you in the role of the President of the United States, making critical decisions with the help (and hindrance) of your AI advisors.

+## 🔥 **LATEST: AI-Generated News Images with DALL-E 3**

+**Agent Stage now features cutting-edge AI news visualization!** Experience your presidency through professional news imagery:

+- 🖼️ **DALL-E 3 News Images** - Contextual HD images generated based on your decisions and events
+- 📺 **Professional News Graphics** - Government imagery, presidential seals, and official backdrops
+- 🎯 **Context-Aware Visuals** - Images adapt to event urgency and world state conditions
+- 🏛️ **Official Government Style** - White House, Oval Office, and Capitol imagery
+- ⚡ **Real-time Generation** - News images in 3-8 seconds after each decision

+**See your presidency unfold through AI-generated professional news imagery!**

-## 🔥 **LATEST: Professional Voice Integration with ElevenLabs**
+## 🎤 **Professional Voice Integration with ElevenLabs**

-**Agent Stage now features Hollywood-quality voice synthesis!** Each advisor has a unique, professionally-crafted voice that matches their personality:
+**Agent Stage features Hollywood-quality voice synthesis!** Each advisor has a unique, professionally-crafted voice that matches their personality:

 - 🎭 **8 Unique Advisor Voices** - Each with distinct personality-matched ElevenLabs voices
 - 🎙️ **BBC-Style Event Narration** - Deep, professional narrator for crisis announcements